tmk/blargg-adb-usbasp/README.txt

 To do
 -----
 * Test boot mode, which is apparently used by the BIOS on boot up.
+* Add support for tying TXD to RXD and using series 1K resistor that's on the USBASP board as a pull-up for ADB, eliminating the need for an external resistor.
+* Still seems to be reset after host suspend/resume, which e.g. resets its xmodmap on Linux.
+* Figure out why LEDs sometimes don't update during heavy typing. usbFunctionSetup() in usb_keyboard.c receives USBRQ_HID_SET_REPORT, but occasionally our usbFunctionWrite() doesn't get called.

 --
 Shay Green <gblargg@gmail.com>